-Print this Article Print this Article Share with your friends Share with friends Bookmark to Favorites Bookmark to Favorites!
+Print this Article Share with friends Bookmark to Favorites!

 "Gout is often associated to obesity, overweight, general metabolism disorders, and thus an increase in the risk of cardiovascular disease and atherosclerosis.
 It has been shown that excessive consumption of beer causes gout.